kubrickfr/avsc-wiki/API.md

 ##### `type.random()`

-Generate a random instance of this type.
+Returns a random instance of this type.

 ##### `type.isValid(obj)`